PTegmark/Scratch-GANPaint/README.md

 [Include the appropriate picture here]

 This needs to be fixed.
-You will need the GAN Paint extension to function properly in Firefox, Chrome, Safari, and Microsoft Edge (possibly also Internet Explorer and Opera--ask your supervisor about what browsers the GAN Paint extension needs to function properly in).
+You will need the GAN Paint extension to function properly in Firefox, Chrome, Safari, and Microsoft Edge (possibly also Internet Explorer and Opera--ask whoever is in charge (presumably Katherine Gallagher) about what browsers the GAN Paint extension needs to function properly in).
 Right now, the SVG images in question do display properly in Firefox though, I can guarantee that much.

 [What about Chrome and Edge?]

 * On the [GAN Paint website](http://gandissect.res.ibm.com/ganpaint.html?project=churchoutdoor&layer=layer4), the main image is visibly shaded as the user drags their mouse over it.
 Currently, however, the ganpaint field in Scratch does not do so.
 So, if you have time, this should be implemented in the ganpaint field.
 To accomplish this, you will probably need to add code to the functions "Blockly.FieldGANPaint.prototype.onMouseDown" and "Blockly.FieldGANPaint.prototype.onMouseMove" in the file "scratch-blocks/core/field-ganpaint.js".

-Undo, talk to server, save image, Safari (test all browsers), highlight dragged part of main image, etc.

-[Image of block?]

-index.jsx help link should be changed mention blocks playground in "The Current State of the GAN Paint Block" section include list of links at bottom
+* Optional: Depending on the circumstances for which it is to be used, the GAN Paint extension might eventually need to be viewable in other languages.
+This, however, is completely optional at this point, as it is not at all an immediate concern.

+Please read the section of this document called "The blocks playground" before you start making alterations to scratch-blocks/core/field_ganpaint.js, as the blocks playground will save you a lot of time.

+Good luck!
+And feel free to contact me if you have any questions (especially if I explained something poorly and/or forgot to mention something important).

 ## The blocks playground

+As you may remember from [this tutorial](https://scratch.mit.edu/discuss/topic/336496/) from the section "How to make Scratch Extensions", if you make a change to the scratch-blocks directory and want that change to be reflected in your local version of Scratch, you'll need to:

+* 1: Open the terminal and run the command "npm run prepublish" within the scratch-blocks directory.
+* 2: Also in the terminal, run the command "npm start" within the scratch-gui directory.

+This typically takes me about 3 minutes to do on my laptop, can be a pretty long time to have to wait just to see what effect your latest change to scratch-blocks had.
+But thankfully, the Scratch team has also created the blocks playground, which lets you view the changes you've made to scratch-blocks almost immediately.

+The blocks playground is a tool that lets you test out your Scratch blocks without having to run "npm run prepublish" on scratch-blocks and without you having to load scratch-gui.
+To access it, just open the file